Paulinho (footballer, born August 1997)

-Paulo Henrique Rolim de Genova (born 26 August 1997), known as Paulinho, is a Brazilian professional footballer who plays as a midfielder.
+Paulo Henrique Rolim de Genova (born 26 August 1997), known as Paulinho or Paulo Henrique, is a Brazilian professional footballer who plays as a midfielder for Italian Serie D club Bassano.

 Club career

 Born in Assis, Paulinho started his career in São Paulo.
 He made his professional debut on 17 January 2018 against São Bento, for Campeonato Paulista.

 On 3 August 2019, he moved to Italy and joined Serie C club Triestina.

 On 21 January 2022, he moved on loan to Legnago.